-At the Company's annual meeting, stockholders will vote on the election of directors as outlined in the accompanying notice of meeting, to approve an amendment to the certificate of incorporation to increase the number of shares of common stock that the Company is authorized to issue, to approve an amendment to the stock option plans to increase the total authorized number of shares of common stock which may be issued under the plans and on any other business that properly comes before the meeting.
+- At the Company's annual meeting, stockholders will vote on - o the election of directors as outlined in the accompanying notice of - $\ensuremath{\text{o}}$ to approve an amendment to the certificate of incorporation to authorize the issuance of up to a total of 5,000,000 shares of preferred stock with such powers, preferences, rights and limitations as the board of directors may designate from time to time, and on any other business that properly comes before the meeting.

 As of the date of this proxy statement, the Company is not aware of any business to come before the meeting other than the items noted above.